VictorMirandaEE/hospitalaid/README.md

 - Run `honcho -f Procfile.dev start`
 - Open the browser at `http://localhost:8000/`

+You need to do the first 4 steps only once.

 Contributing
 ---

 First of all, thanks for the interest!
 HospitalAid is a young project, and it needs your help on many fronts.

-These are the guidelines for contributing code:

-- HospitalAid project is in a discovery phase.
-Features are likely to change.
-Please do not get attached to your code.
-- Every feature that lowers the friction of users contributing Aid requests (and responses) to our system is welcome, but needs to be Ok-ed by @Victor and @Bhavaani
-- Software engineers are deep thinkers.
-Please use your mental power to think about how our users use (or could use) the system.
-- The project is using Django.
-Django is extremely well-documented.
-Please go online and familiarize yourself with it.
+The project is using Django.
+Django is very well-documented, familiarize yourself with it if you fancy contributing code.

-- Please discuss any technical infrastructure change with @fmarani
+Please check the issues page if you want to see what needs doing.
+Issues labelled "good first issue" are easy to do for anyone not yet familiar with the project.

-- Everytime you change the code, please submit a Pull request.
-Do not contribute code that breaks existing functionality.
+For any contribution, please submit your code through a pull request.
+Try not to contribute code that breaks existing functionality.
 Commit automated tests if you can.
-- Please submit small Pull requests.
-Anything that takes more than a few hours should be discussed first.
+Please discuss any major changes first with the contributors.

-- Format all code using isort and Black (python code formatters)
+Format all code using isort and Black (python code formatters)

 Areas of contribution that are welcome